fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-2.md

 ```
 **Explanation:**
 The `TEST` macro is an instruction to Google Test to run a test.
+Without this step, your tests will
+never run.
 `Nominal` is the name of a test suite.
 We put this test in the `Nominal` suite because it addresses
 nominal (expected) behavior.